Photo/Jonathan Finch

 I was excited to head to the lodge in the morning to photograph powder snow, but they were in the lobby glaring at each other in front of their computers and cell phones, and even after an hour or two, there was no sign of them leaving their computers

-Apparently, he'd made connections with a helicopter company the day before, and was busy raising funds and contacting the essential guides to make the helicopter shoot a reality.
-When it comes to using a helicopter for filming, the hurdles, including the financial ones, rise dramatically.
-It feels like they're several dozen times higher.
+Apparently, the day before, he had managed to make a connection with a helicopter company, and he was busy raising funds and contacting essential guides to make the helicopter shoot a reality.
+Using a helicopter for filming significantly increases the hurdles, including the financial aspects.
+It feels like it increases by several tens of times.

-Skiers, as a species, are all bad at this kind of administrative work and sales, and it seemed that Global Star's Wiley was no exception.
+Skiers, in general, seem to be bad at this kind of paperwork and sales, and it seemed that even global star Wilee was no exception.

 In contrast to the lively expression seen in the video, we saw him frowning as he frantically typed emails.
 Even so, the fact that he was able to build trust with the helicopter company and guides, raise funds, and even get to filming in such a short amount of time was a feat made possible by his past achievements, relationships with sponsors, and determination to shoot good footage.
 In fact, the scale of the footage would have been completely different with or without helicopter filming